 If you are intending to stay overnight in the area, you may wish to visit the Warminster Community Hub website to find suitable accommodation.

-IMPORTANT – If you are planning on bringing a group of people to Warminster in a bus or coach to travel on Imberbus, please contact us ASAP as there are very few coach parking facilities available in Warminster and we may even be able to help advertise your trip!
+IMPORTANT – If you are planning on bringing a group of people to Warminster in a bus or coach to travel on a future Imberbus, please contact us ASAP as there are very few coach parking facilities available in Warminster.

 If you would like further information about our event, please check out the other pages on our website, including the Frequently Asked Questions page which provides important information on where you can and cannot go, where you can get something to eat and also the location of public toilets (which are few and far between on the Salisbury Plain!).
 You can also view the Imberbus video that was released in 2018 below;